 Mutton Mountain Summit Views Plus Outro

-We don’t go to South Cascades often, so I only recognized Mount Rainier, Mount Adams, Noble Knob, and Crystal Mountain.
-But the familiar high points by I-90 were visible from here as well.
+We don’t visit South Cascades often, so I only recognized Mount Rainier, Mount Adams, Noble Knob, and Crystal Mountain.
+But I also saw the familiar high points along I-90 from here.

-The pup and I enjoyed a 45-minute break and then left the top.
-Since we started late, by then, it was nearing sunset.
-But the late start had its perks, including seeing the vibrant colors at the day’s end.
+The pup and I enjoyed 45 minutes on top before retracing the steps off the mountain.
+Since we started late, it was nearing sunset when we left.
+But the perks of a late start included the vibrant sky colors at the day’s end.

 See more trip photos here.